 Passionfruit Australia are members of Plant Health Australia and represent the biosecurity interests of passionfruit growers and the industry.

-At present, there are minimal amounts of passionfruit exported, however the industry currently has two projects underway developing an export plan and identifying prospective export markets.
+At present, there are still minimal amounts of passionfruit exported, and the industry is yet to develop a concrete plan for exports.

 Passionfruit (Passiflora edulis) is a perennial, vigorous, climbing, woody vine that produces edible round or ovoid fruit with many small seeds.
 The passionfruit is one of an estimated 500 Passiflora species from the family Passifloraceae which are native to southern Brazil, Paraguay and northern Argentina.

 The flowers of passionfruit are self-fertile due to the flower morphology, being structured so that the anthers are placed below the stigmas.
 Additionally, plants can be either self-compatible or self-incompatible depending on their variety.
 The purple passionfruit is mostly self-incompatible; however, some selected varieties and hybrids may show signs of partial self-incompatibility and should not be planted in large blocks of a single variety.
 On the other hand, the yellow passionfruit (Passiflora edulis Sims f. flavicarpa Degener) is almost entirely self-incompatible and requires cross-pollination with another cultivar to set seeds and fruit.
 In addition, the amount of pollen deposited on the stigma during pollination determines the number of seeds set and size of the fruit.
 A passionfruit can develop as many as 350 seeds and unless at least 100 ovules develop into seeds then the fruit is likely to be hollow, light in weight and have little juice.